kayprogrammer/kaychat-reactjs/README.md

 * `npm install` to install all dependencies.
 * `npm start` to start the local server.

-Check [http://localhost:3000](http://localhost:3000) to view application on your browser.
+Check [Kaychat Local](http://localhost:3000) to view application on your browser.

 ### Live application.
 [Kaychat Live](https://kaychat.netlify.app).